 - a.
-The refund policy for withdrawal or net credit load reduction for all students in all programs, except summer session courses and courses of 12 weeks in duration or less, shall be: - 1) One hundred percent (100%) if initiated by the end of the first week of the term;
+The refund policy for withdrawal or net credit load reduction for all students in all programs, except summer session courses and non-regular semester courses, shall be: - 1) One hundred percent (100%) if initiated by the end of the first week of the term; - 2) Fifty percent (50%) if initiated by the end of the second week of the term; - 3) No refund after the second week of the term; and - 4) No refund shall be given for the application for admission fee. - b.
+The refund policy for summer session and all non-regular semester courses shall be: - 1) One hundred percent (100%) if withdrawal or net credit load reduction is initiated before ten percent (10%) of the class length has elapsed; - 2) Fifty percent (50%) if withdrawal or net credit load reduction is initiated before twenty percent (20%) of the course has elapsed; and - 3) No refund after twenty percent (20%) of the course has elapsed.

+For Web-based courses, the first class meeting is considered to be 8 a.m. of the first business day of the week in which the course began.

-- 2) Fifty percent (50%) if initiated during the second week of instruction and before the end of the third week of the term; - 3) No refund after the third week of instruction; and - 4) No refund shall be given for the application for admission fee. - b.
-The refund policy for summer session and courses of 12 weeks duration or less shall be: - 1) One hundred percent (100%) if withdrawal or net credit load reduction is initiated before second class meeting or for internet courses the Monday of the second week of classes; - 2) Fifty percent (50%) if withdrawal or net credit load reduction is initiated prior to the first twenty percent (20%) of the session or course elapsing; and - 3) No refund after twenty percent (20%) of the term has elapsed. - c.
-The refund policy for community education courses shall be: - 1) No refund shall be issued unless the college cancels the class. - 2) If a student withdraws from a community education class at least 10 days prior to the first day of class, the student is eligible to receive credit in the amount of the class that may be used toward another community education class within the next six months. - d.
-Non-resident tuition shall be refunded in conformity with the above schedule for load reduction to six (6) credits or less and for withdrawal. - e.
-No refund shall be given for health and accident insurance premiums. - f.
+- c.
+The refund policy for one or two day courses shall be: - 1) One hundred percent (100%) if withdrawal or net credit load reduction is initiated before the start of class. - No refund after the class begins. - d.
+The refund policy for community education courses shall be: - 1) One hundred percent (100%) if the college cancels the class. - 2) One hundred percent (100%) if a student withdraws from a community education course at least seven days prior to the first day of class.

+- 3) No refund if the student drops the class fewer than seven days prior to the first day of class. - e.
+Non-resident tuition shall be refunded in conformity with the above schedule for load reduction to six (6) credits or less and for withdrawal. - f.
+No refund shall be given for health and accident insurance premiums. - g.
 Exceptions require the approval of the President or his designee.